 The provision of the freedom of the press creates a vibrant marketplace to field ideas with a wide range of opinions.
-A free press provides a platform for both the expression of ideas and the dissemination of information.
+A free press provides a platform for both the free expression of ideas and the dissemination of information.

-This environment is critical to maintaining a democracy, where the press holds the government accountable for their actions, serving the needs of the people and not the government.
+This environment is critical to maintaining a democracy, where the free press holds the government accountable for its actions, serving the needs of the people and not the government.

 Through the First Amendment, what is meant by the press has been expanded to many other media.
 For example, the press includes magazines, academic journals, pamphlets, billboards, and advertisements.

-Sensible Restrictions To Freedom Of The Press
+Sensible Restrictions to Freedom of the Press

 How far do the First Amendment freedoms go?

-Are there limits to the freedoms spelled out in the Amendment?
+Are there limits to the freedoms spelled out in the amendment?

 The courts have had to wrangle with this issue because of freedoms without some limitations.
-But, unfortunately, these limitations mean the potential for those freedoms to infringe on other rights and liberties.
+But unfortunately, these limitations mean the potential for those freedoms to infringe on other rights and liberties.

 Freedom of the press requires parameters and limitations in place.
-Here are some of the limits to freedom of the media:
+Here are some of the limits to freedom of the news media:

-A person is not protected from printing false information.
+- A person is not protected from printing false information.

-A person cannot publish information that compromises the security of the nation.
-This limitation has become known as the “clear and present danger” test.
+- A person cannot publish information that compromises the security of the nation.
+This limitation is known as the “clear and present danger” test.

-The Freedom Of The Press, Essential To Democracy
+The Freedom of the Press, Essential to Democracy

-The rights provided in the First Amendment, such as the freedom of the press, help monitor and maintain the quality of the democracy US residents enjoy.
+The rights provided in the First Amendment, such as the freedom of the press, help monitor and maintain the quality of the democracy United States residents enjoy.